 - The master unit works as an application server and is connected to the edge of the 5G NPN.

-- Handsets (5G UEs) automatically discover the intercom system service offered by the 5G NPN and join the talkgroups they wish to be members of.
+- Handsets (5G UEs) automatically discover the intercom system service offered by the 5G NPN and join the talkgroups they wish to be members of, once authenticated.

 5.4.3 Service Flows